-If your target system is a Raspberry Pi Zero, you may find the setup process easier with a spare full-size Raspberry Pi board such as a Pi 3, Pi 2 or Model B+, then move the card over to the Pi Zero when finished.
-If this is not an option, see this guide (https://adafru.it/tbT) for steps to make the Pi Zero act as a "USB Ethernet gadget," and also create a file called "ssh" in the boot volume to enable ssh login.
+If your target system is a Raspberry Pi Zero, you may find the setup process easier with a spare full-size Raspberry Pi board with Ethernet and/or USB, then move the card over to the Pi Zero when finished.
+If this is not an option, see this guide () for steps to make the Pi Zero act as a "USB Ethernet gadget," and also create a file called "ssh" in the boot volume to enable ssh login.